ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 4. **Enabling a holistic approach**: this should imply that the effort with IT Governance and Management should involve every diverse field of the organizations.
 And in the framework it is devised a set of seven _"Enablers"_, which would work to grasp this holistic ideal within an enterprise:
   4.1. **Principles, Polices and Frameworks**: these are some general vehicles for guidelines.
   4.2. **Processes**: this are the processes designed for certain objectives and to produce related goals.
   4.3. **Organisational Structures**: this are the _"key decision-making entities"_ in and organization (p.
 23)
   4.4. **Culture, Ethics, and Behaviour**: this are sets of individual and organization factors that are _"very often underestimated as a success factor in governance and management activieties"_ (p.
 23)
-  5.5. **Information**: this is a resource _"pervasive throughout any organization, i.e., deals with all information produced and used by the enterprise.
+  4.5. **Information**: this is a resource _"pervasive throughout any organization, i.e., deals with all information produced and used by the enterprise.
 Information is required for keeping the organisations running and well governed, but at the operational level, information is very often the key product of the enterprise itself"_.
   4.6. **Services, Infrasctructure, and Applications**: these include the material and formal infrastructure/technology which facilitates and help to sustain the enterprise with information technology processing and servicing...
   4.7. **People, Skills and Competencies**: these are the engines and the links that drive the activities, and make up for their correctness and corrective goals.
 5. **Separating Governance from Management**: here, there is the importance of creating some layers in the operation, and to separate each concern accordingly.
   5.1.
-So, from one side there should be the evaluation of the quality and security on a day-by-day basis for the management of processes,
+So, from one side there should be the evaluation of the quality and security on a day-by-day basis for the management of processes.
   5.2.
 And, from the other side the necessity for the  monitoring and evaluation of strategic goals and its related the value that should be achieved.